Yun Sung-bin: Early life and education

-Born in 1994 in South Korea’s southern coastal region of Namhae, South Gyeongsang Province, Yun grew up knowing nothing about the winter sliding sport.
+Born in 1994 in South Korea's southern coastal region of Namhae, South Gyeongsang Province, Yun grew up knowing nothing about the winter sliding sport.
 Still, as a child, Yun always enjoyed running around at the beach and excelled in many sports at school, including soccer, badminton, competitive running, and jumping, among others.

 Yun moved to Seoul when he was in middle school and continued playing sports at school, hoping to get into a sports university.
 In 100-metre races, he would ask to start 10 metres back from others his age and still beat other runners.
-At 1.78 metres in height, he could grab a basketball rim with ease.
+At 1.78 meter in height, he could grab a basketball rim with ease.
 While playing basketball in high school, Yun's natural athletic ability was noticed by his physical education teacher, Kim Young-tae, who was also serving as one of the officials at the Korea Bobsleigh Skeleton Federation at the time.

 Yun attended Korea National Sport University, who had recruited him from his teacher's recommendation.

 Career

 Yun is known for his exceptional agility and athleticism, enabling him to pick things up in the sport quickly.
 Yun is also famous for his Iron Man-like helmet, which makes it appear that the Marvel comic hero is flying full-speed ahead when Yun is on the track.

 Yun started skeleton at the age of 18 in early 2012, and after three-month training, he won the national championship in September 2012.
 Yun made his international debut in the 2012–13 season, appearing at the North American Cup Tour.
 Yun first garnered attention in the 2013–14 season when he was ranked fifth overall at the 2013–14 FIBT Intercontinental Cup Tour.
 He won gold in the sixth round of the tour in Whistler, Canada on 5–6 January 2014, becoming the first Korean skeleton slider to finish on top of the podium at an international event.

 Yun finished his first Olympic competition with a disappointing 16th place in Sochi.
-Yun, however, flourished in the 2014–15 season under the tutelage of British sled specialist Richard Bromley, a co-founder of Bromley Sports, one of the world’s top sled manufacturing companies.
+Yun, however, flourished in the 2014–15 season under the tutelage of British sled specialist Richard Bromley, a co-founder of Bromley Sports, one of the world's top sled manufacturing companies.
 Yun recorded his first World Cup podium with a bronze at Calgary in December 2014.
 In the overall 2014–15 World Cup rankings, Yun finished his rookie season in sixth place with one silver and two bronze.

 In the 2015–16 season, Yun earned his first World Cup gold medal in the seventh round in St. Moritz, along with a silver at the 2016 IBSF World Championships in Igls, finishing the season's overall World Cup rankings in second place with one gold, three silver, and two bronze.